Faizan-e-Muhammad/Machine-Learning-by-Stanford-University-/README.md

 # Machine-Learning-by-Stanford-University-
-Assignments of the course Machine Learning by Stanford University.
+Assignments of the Stanford University course on Machine Learning by Andrew Ng.